damonjones/EasyCSV/README.markdown

     $reader = new \EasyCSV\Reader('read.csv');

+If the first row of the file has column names, they will be read and used as keys for the returned row data.
+If the file doesn't have a header row then you can pass a flag in the constructor to disable this behaviour.
 If you want to manually set the headers, then pass an array of column names:

     $reader->setHeaders(array('column1', 'column2', 'column3'));